phueb/GroundedLang/README.md

 #### Event Files

 Event files are `.py` files, which contain information about all possible event sequences that result in the reduction of one drive-level (e.g. an eating event reduces hunger).
-All steps in the event sequence are obligatory.
+All actions in the event sequence are obligatory.
-All steps are labeled by verbs that may will be used to generate the linguistic corpus.
+All actions correspond to verbs that will be used to generate the linguistic corpus.

-An example label of an event step is `transport(x, LOCATION(COOK))`.
-`X` will be substituted with the entity to be transported (e.g. HERBIVORE).
+All actions are defined in terms of a set of primitives and their arguments.

+### Primitives

+Primitives are the only hard-coded functions that are allowed to operate on the world.

+### Corpus and Grammar

+#### Theta-Grid

+Each action is uniquely associated with a single verb, which is 1, 2, or 3 required arguments.
+The set of required arguments is called the theta-grid.
+The first argument, which is also always the first in the linear ordering of words in a sentence, is called `X`.
+The second argument, which is also always the second in the linear ordering of words in a sentence, is called `Y`.
+The third argument, which is also always the second in the linear ordering of words in a sentence, is called `Z`.

+#### Definiteness